 (#5737)(#2416)The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the ML probe request.

 (#5737)(#2416)If a STA affiliated with a non-AP MLD sends an ML probe request to an AP to retrieve partial profile for AP(s) affiliated with the (#6262)(#6237)(#6238)targeted AP MLD, the STA shall include the (Extended) Request element in the Probe Request frame body and/or a Per-STA Profile subelement in a (#6701)Probe Request Multi-Link element carried in the Probe Request frame.
 In this case, the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0. (#5737)The (Extended) Request element carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in 35.3.2.3.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element(#2416)(#6700)).

+(#8060) If a STA affiliated with a non-AP MLD sends an ML probe request to an AP affiliated with an AP MLD which does not retrieve the information of the AP operating on the link that the ML probe request is sent, the STA shall set the Transmitting Link Info Requested subfield in the Common Info field of the Probe Request Multi-Link element in the ML probe request to 1.
+Otherwise, the STA shall set it to 0.

 (#5737)(#2416)An ML probe request allows a non-AP STA to request an AP to include the complete profile of all APs affiliated with the (#6262)(#6237)(#6238)targeted AP MLD if the Probe Request frame does not include the (Extended) Request element in the frame body and the (#6701)Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.